-- Each team wishing to qualify for the preliminary rounds must prepare memorials for the Applicant and the Respondent.
-These memorials must be emailed to eduardo.kapapelo@up.ac.za with ana.khatounian@up.ac.za in copy no later than 25 April 2019, 23:59hrs South African Standard Time (SAST). - Submission must occur in a single email, with both Applicant and Respondent Memorials attached as separate files titled "Applicant" and "Respondent", (Please use the name of your university as the subject of the email).
+Each team wishing to qualify for the preliminary rounds must prepare memorials for the Applicant and the Respondent.
+These memorials must be emailed to eduardo.kapapelo@up.ac.za no later than 15 April 2021, 23:59hrs South African Standard Time (SAST).

+Submission must occur in a single email, with both Applicant and Respondent Memorials attached as separate files titled "Applicant" and "Respondent".
+The name of your university and country in which the university is based must be used as the subject of the email.